STA-198-GLHLTH-298-Fall-2022/website/content/home/syllabus.md

   - Project proposal: Late work accepted up to 4 days past the deadline, with 5% penalty for each day
   - Project re-proposal: No late work accepted (this is an optional assignment)
   - Project: No late work accepted
   - Exams: students with known conflicts on exam days should contact the instructor as soon as possible.
-Make-up exams will not be given.
+Make-up exams will not be given, but the final exam can be used to substitute for exam 1 or exam 2.
 If the final exam grade is higher than the grade on either exam 1 or exam 2, then it will automatically be substituted to the student's benefit, for a maximum of one exam substitution.
+If the final exam grade is lower than the grade on exam 1 or exam 2, it will not be used in calculation of the student's final grade (that is, if you're happy with your exam 1 and exam 2 grades, you can skip the final with no penalty).
     - Example: If a student misses the second exam, the final exam grade will substitute for the exam 2 grade.
     - Example: If a student misses the first exam, the final exam grade will substitute for the exam 1 grade.
     - Example: If a student misses both exam 1 and exam 2, the final exam grade will substitute for exam 2 (worth more points), and the exam 1 grade will be zero.
     - Example: If a student completes all three exams, and the final exam grade is higher than the grade for either exam 1 or exam 2, then the final exam grade will substitute for the prior exam grade in a manner that maximizes the student's score (because the exams have unequal weight in the final grade calculation, it may be preferable to use the final exam to substitute for the exam 2 grade due to its heavier weight, even if its score is slightly higher than the score on exam 1).
 If the final exam grade is lower than the grades on exam 1 or exam 2, no substitutions will be made.
-    - Example: If a student misses the final exam, the course grade will be X unless the student is failing (in which case the course grade is F).
-If no acceptable explanation is presented to the academic dean's office within 48 hours of missing the exam, the course grade is F. If the exam absence is excused, the dean, Professor, and student make arrangements for a make-up examination as soon as possible.

 ### Accommodations